 Be sure to clearly state the core values of your company and then work hard to live them every day.
 It’s common for companies to tout lofty ideals like empathy, innovation, and growth as their values, but less common to see them in action.
 Making sure that you have clear, actionable ways to live your stated values as a team will create a company culture that’s authentic and encourages a sense of ownership in the employees you’re hoping to retain.
 If all of this sounds like a tall order, simplify it: if you want your talent to stay, make your company a place worth staying for.

 You have a secret weapon already on hand when it comes to retention.
 Your employees have valuable insight that you need.
 How are you collecting it?
 If you want to know what you’re doing right – and what needs improvement – you start by listening.
 Given the opportunity, your employees will tell you what they need.
 It could be that your employees feel they could benefit from more training or better tools.
 Perhaps they need a better work-life balance or have an idea that they’d like to see implemented.
 Having channels for communication that are open and readily available is the most effective way to engage your team in conversation.
 Make sure your employees know how to access these channels, and then follow up!
 A leader who serves is one who puts the needs of others first and helps them develop and perform at the highest possible level.

 The first step is listening and the second is empowerment.

-Ready to implement a culture that will retain top talent?
-Download our eBook: Investing in Your People: Gain Workplace Efficiency by Focusing on the Needs of Your Team.
+Ready to implement a culture that will retain top talent with our top 5 elements of employee retention?
+Don't forget to download our eBook: Investing in Your People: Gain Workplace Efficiency by Focusing on the Needs of Your Team.